 From the dispersion relation (\ref{dispersion103}), we easily derive the following classification of the hydrodynamic modes:

-(i) For $d=1$, the spectrum of the hydrodynamic modes is purely acoustic with the dispersion $\omega_{\rm a}$ which is given by the expression (\ref{frequency101}):
+(i) For $d=1$, the spectrum of the hydrodynamic modes is purely acoustic with the dispersion $\omega_{\rm a}$ which is given by (\ref{frequency101}):

-where $X=X(k^2 )$ is the real-valued root of eq.(\ref{factor103}).
-Since $X$ is a negative function for all $k>0$, the attenuation rate of the acoustic modes, ${\rm Re}\ \omega_{\rm a}$, is negative for all $k>0$, and the exact acoustic spectrum of the Chapman-Enskog procedure is free of the Bobylev instability for arbitrary wave lengths.
+where $X=X(k^2 )$ is the real-valued root of (\ref{factor103}).
+Since $X$ is a negative function for all $k>0$, the attenuation rate of the acoustic modes, ${\rm Re} ( \omega_{\rm a})$, is negative for all $k>0$, and the exact acoustic spectrum of the Chapman--Enskog procedure is free of the Bobylev instability for arbitrary wave lengths.

-(ii) For $d>1$, the dispersion of the acoustic modes is given by the equation (\ref{frequency103}).
-As follows from the Chapman-Enskog procedure, the diffusion-like (real-valued) mode has the dispersion $\omega_{\rm d}$:
+(ii) For $d>1$, the dispersion of the acoustic modes is given by (\ref{frequency103}).
+As follows from the Chapman--Enskog procedure, the diffusion-like (real-valued) mode has the dispersion $\omega_{\rm d}$:

-The diffusion mode is $(d-1)$ times degenerated, the corresponding attenuation rate is negative for $k<k_{\rm c}$, and this mode {\it cannot be extended beyond the critical value $k_{\rm c} =\frac{1}{2}$ within the Chapman-Enskog method.}
+The diffusion mode is $(d-1)$ times degenerated, the corresponding attenuation rate is negative for $k<k_{\rm c}$, and this mode {\it cannot be extended beyond the critical value $k_{\rm c} =\frac{1}{2}$ within the Chapman--Enskog method.}

-The reason why this rather remarkable peculiarity of the Chapman-Enskog procedure occurs can be found upon a closer investigation of the spectrum of the underlying Grad moment system (\ref{Grad103}).
+The reason why this rather remarkable peculiarity of the Chapman--Enskog procedure occurs can be found upon closer investigation of the spectrum of the underlying Grad moment system (\ref{Grad103}).